Definition of Monopsony

 - If a minimum wage was placed equal to W1, it would increase employment to Q1.

-There are several employers who might employ supermarket checkout workers.
-However, in practise, it is difficult for workers to switch jobs to take advantage of higher wages.
+For example, there are several employers who might employ supermarket checkout workers.
+However, in practice, it is difficult for workers to switch jobs to take advantage of slightly higher wages in other supermarkets.
 There is a lack of information and barriers to moving jobs.
-Therefore, although there are several buyers of labour, in practise they have a degree of monopsony power.
+Therefore, although there are several buyers of labour, in practice the big supermarkets have a degree of monopsony power in employing workers.

 - Monopsony can lead to lower wages for workers.
 This increases inequality in society.